rom-rb/rom-rb.org/source/learn/sql/transactions.html.md

 title: Transactions
 ---

-To use a transaction simple wrap calling a command inside its transaction block:
+To use a transaction simply wrap calling a command inside its transaction block:

 ``` ruby
 class CreateTask < ROM::Commands::Create[:sql]